MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-overview.md

 Microsoft 365 Backup provides ultra-fast backup and restore capabilities by creating backups within the protected services’ data boundaries.

 Microsoft 365 Backup not only provides uniquely fast recovery from common business continuity and disaster recovery (BCDR) scenarios like ransomware or accidental/malicious employee content overwrite/deletion.
-Additional BCDR scenario protections are also built directly into the service.
-For example, OneDrive, SharePoint, and Exchange Online has a proprietary architecture design for resiliency with replicated copies of customer data to failover to live active copies seamlessly without the need for end customer intervention.
+More BCDR scenario protections are also built directly into the service.
+For example, OneDrive, SharePoint, and Exchange Online have a proprietary architecture design for resiliency with replicated copies of customer data to failover to live active copies seamlessly without the need for end customer intervention.

 Our backups are protected from malicious overwrites because OneDrive, SharePoint, and Exchange use Append-Only backup storage.
 This means that SharePoint can only add new content blobs and can never change old ones until they're permanently deleted.
 The Exchange items are backed up in an immutable manner and can't be accessed by a client process (such as Outlook, OWA, or MFCMAPI).
 This process ensures that items can't be changed after an initial save, protecting against attackers that try to corrupt old versions.
 For more information about the built-in service and data resiliency, see [SharePoint and OneDrive data resiliency in Microsoft 365](/compliance/assurance/assurance-sharepoint-onedrive-data-resiliency) and [Exchange Online data resiliency in Microsoft 365](/compliance/assurance/assurance-exchange-data-resiliency).